lyeoni/nlp-tutorial/neural-machine-translation/README.md

   - 130,143 sentence pairs.
   - Counted words: 20,391 (french), 12,362 (english)
 - `test-set`
-  - 13,014 sentence pairs.
+  - 39,042 sentence pairs.

 #### Models
 The model was trained with NVIDA Tesla K80, and the number of epochs was 7 (i.e. ~ 10 hours).

 - Baseline(base): Simple Sequence to Sequence model
-- Reverse: Apply Bi-directional LSTM to encoder part
+- Reverse: Apply Bi-directional LSTM to the encoder part
-- Embeddings: Apply Fasttext word embedding (300D)
+- Embeddings: Apply Fasttext word embeddings (300D)
+- Attention: Apply attention mechanisms to the decoder part

 ### Extrinsic Evaluation